Ningxia China Travel Guide

 Visit smaller, neighborhood mosques for a genuine interaction with the local community.

-Ask people from the area or your accommodation for insights on less-known paths inside the Helan Mountains, like Gunzhongkou, for unique views.
+Ask people from the area or your place to stay for insights on less-known paths inside the Helan Mountains, like Gunzhongkou, for unique views.

-For sites outside the city, like Western Xia Tombs or Helan Mountains, consider a private car or organized tour.
+For sites outside the city, like Western Xia Tombs or Helan Mountains, think about a private car or organized tour.

 Book Guided Tours HereVisit major sites on weekdays, early mornings, or late afternoons to avoid larger crowds.